 The applicant is requesting approval of a Certificate of Appropriateness for a new two story addition at the rear of the residential rowhouse at 425 Gibbon Street.
 The new addition will be sheathed in wood siding and will be approximately 16'4" in width, the width of the existing rowhouse, and 5'6" in length.
-On the first level there will be four six-over-six windows.
+On the first level there will be a new entry door, a six-over-six windows and a pair of sliding glass doors.
 On the second level there will be two new six-over-six windows and a smaller eight pane window.
-All of the windows proposed are to be Andersen tilt-wash windows which are "covered with a preformed rigid vinyl PVC cladding."
+All of the windows proposed are to be Andersen tilt-wash windows which are "covered with a pre-formed rigid vinyl PVC cladding.."
 No information concerning the type of muntin bars has been provided.
-Likewise, no information has been supplied for the new exterior door or the sliding glass doors.
+Likewise, no information has been supplied concerning the new exterior door or the sliding glass doors.
 The type of wood siding has not been indicated.
 The siding will be painted white.

-The side facing onto east will have no openings.
+The side facing onto South Pitt Street will have no openings.
 The roof will be flat.

-This addition is being constructed in tandem with an identical addition proposed to the rowhouse immediately to the west at 425 Gibbon Street.
+This addition is being constructed in tandem with an identical addition proposed to the rowhouse immediately to the east at 423 Gibbon Street.